 JMeter is a tool that can extend itself beyond your expectations.
 As for performance testing, it lets you spawn as many numbers of tests as required by creating runtime threads.
 Also, it has a large plugin development community that delivers state-of-the-art JMeter extensions.
 These plugins are pretty useful in scaling up its functionality.

 So, the above was a brief overview of the JMeter features and functionality.
 Now, you can begin reading the twenty most frequently asked JMeter interview questions/answers for sure success.

 Next, you would concede that no amount of automation or performance testing can decimate the need for real manual testing.
 So, here is a list of posts related to QA interview questions.
 Each one of them is super useful for QA engineers.

 Q-1.
 What is JMeter?
 What are the other applications that can be tested using JMeter?

 Ans.
-Apache JMeter is an open source software.
-It is 100% pure Java desktop application designed to load test functional behavior and measure performance of the client/server applications.
+Apache JMeter is an open-source software.
+It is a 100% pure Java desktop application designed to load-test functional behavior and measure the performance of the client/server applications.

 1. It was originally designed for testing Web Applications only but has since then evolved to test other apps.

 2. It’s useful in testing the performance of both static and dynamic resources like files, Servlets, Perl scripts, Java Objects, databases, Queries, FTP Servers, and more.

 3. JMeter can also perform various other types of testing like Functional, Regression, and Unit testing.

 Ans.
 JMeter acts like a group of users sending requests to a target server.
 It collects responses from the target server and other statistics that depict the performance of the application or server via graphs or tables.